viswaram87/cka/README.md

 Learning about Kubernetes
 # CKA (Project Title)

 To practice on Kubernetes, and possibly work with it.
-Learning version control for now.
+Learning branching and pull requests for now.

 ## Getting Started